 NHS South East Staffordshire and Seisdon Peninsula is committed to effectively managing any conflicts of interest.
 To this end, we maintain a policy detailing our process for doing so.

 In addition, we also maintain documents containing declarations of any interests of our Member Practice Leads, our Governing Body members and our staff.

-The Conflicts of Interest Guardian for South East Staffordshire and Seisdon Peninsula CCG is Jeni Jobson.
+pdf (122 KB) The Conflicts of Interest Guardian for South East Staffordshire and Seisdon Peninsula CCG is the lay member for Governance - there is currently a vacancy for this position.
 The Guardian should, in collaboration with the CCG’s governance lead: